ChristianAnswers.Net WebBible Encyclopedia

 Meaning: whom Jehovah gave

-This was the name of fifteen or more persons that are mentioned in Scripture.
+This was the name of 15 or more men that are mentioned in Scripture.
 The chief of these are…

 His history is recorded in 17:7-13 and 18:30.
 The Rabbins changed this name into Manasseh “to screen the memory of the great lawgiver from the stain of having so unworthy an apostate among his near descendants.”
 He became priest of the idol image at Dan, and this office continued in his family till the Captivity.

 Prince Jonathan, the eldest son of King Saul, and the bosom friend of David